ericselin/deno-ssg-bob/README.md

 ### 🤓 Best-in-class developer experience

-- Fully typed using TypeScript
+- Fully typed using TypeScript and TSX
   Intellisense and type checking in layout templates.
 - Highly modular
-  Everything is a module internally, increasing customizability and maintainability.
-- Structure your layouts any way you like
-  The only thing that is needed is a function that takes a content page and renders it into HTML.
-The rest is up to you.
-Use template literals, JSX (example coming soon), or any other way to make this happen.
+  Layouts are just TSX components.
+Import any additional components or libraries as you wish.
 - Easily create client-side components (coming soon) Create client-side code right in your layout files.